Review: Tauranga’s Jekyll & Hyde The Musical a feast for the ears

 Hats off to the cast and crew of Tauranga Musical Theatre for their take on Jekyll & Hyde The Musical.

 I highly recommend it.
-It is an opportunity to see some of Tauranga’s top talent.
+It is an opportunity to see some of Tauranga’s top talents.